MarcusRowcliffe/copy_files/README.md

 - to: a single character vector giving full path of the root destination directory into which to copy

 ## Example
+    # example transfers all csv files from a given directory (root)
+    # to a different directory, preserving sub-directory structure
     devtools::source_url("https://raw.githubusercontent.com/MarcusRowcliffe/copy_files/main/copy_files.R")
     root <- "C:/Users/bloggs.j/data"
     from <- list.files(root,